1TSHARUKA/Criminal_Sentencing_Delay_Analysis/README.md

 </p>

 <p>
-We gratefully acknowledge the original authors for publicly sharing their data, which made this replication possible.
-We also extend our sincere thanks to Professor NaLette Brodnax for her invaluable guidance and support throughout the project.
+I gratefully acknowledge the original authors for publicly sharing their data, which made this replication possible.
+I also extend our sincere thanks to Professor NaLette Brodnax for her invaluable guidance and support throughout the project.
 </p>

 <ul>